Legislative staff in Colorado: Salary and benefits

 Communications and leadership staff are salaried at between $30,000 and $52,000 per year based on their position.
 The state provides a fixed contribution towards the purchase of medical and dental insurance for these staffers.
 They have approximately 10 days per year of sick leave (6.66 hours earned per month), and enjoy 10 paid holidays per year.

 Legal service staff

-Colorado's Office of Legislative Legal Services (LLS) includes legislative drafters and legal counsel for the Colorado General Assembly.
+Colorado's Office of Legislative Legal Services (OLLS) includes legislative drafters and legal counsel for the Colorado General Assembly.
 These staffers write statutory language, assist in bill drafting, keep legislative records, review executive regulations to ensure they comply with statute, provide a host of publication services to publish new statutes, and make recommendations to legislative leadership.
 As with most legislative staffers in Colorado, legal service staffers are non-partisan.
 About 24 attorneys and 25 support staffers are employed as legislative legal service staff in Colorado.
 The Office is under the supervision of the Committee on Legal Services.